alumina-lang/alumina/docs/lang_guide.md

 println!("{}", buffer_capacity::<u32>(16)); // 4
 ```

-[`Callable` protocol](https://docs.alumina-lang.net/std/builtins/Callable.html) that matches function-like objects with a given signature can also be used with the special syntax `Fn(Args) -> Ret` that ressembles function pointers.
+[`Callable` protocol](https://docs.alumina-lang.net/std/builtins/Callable.html) that matches function-like objects with a given signature can also be used with the special syntax `Fn(Args) -> Ret` that resembles function pointers.
 The following two are equivalent:

 ```rust
 use std::builtins::Callable;